Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions: Variational method

 \section{Variational method}

-To compute the lowest-energy solution of Eq.~(4) from the main text variationally, we employ the scale-invariant Townes-soliton wavefunction~\cite{HammerPRL2004} $\sqrt{n(r)}=(2 \pi C \tilde R^2)^{-1/2} f_\text{T}(r/ \tilde R)$, where $C\simeq1.862$ and $f_\text{T}(\rho)$ is a universal function satisfying equation
+To compute the lowest-energy solution of Eq.~(3) from the main text variationally, we employ the scale-invariant Townes-soliton wavefunction~\cite{HammerPRL2004} $\sqrt{n(r)}=(2 \pi C \tilde R^2)^{-1/2} f_\text{T}(r/ \tilde R)$, where $C\simeq1.862$ and $f_\text{T}(\rho)$ is a universal function satisfying equation

 This function has a characteristic bell shape (see Fig.~\ref{fig:sm_figure5}) with $f_\text{T}(0) \simeq 2.206$ and $\norm{f_\text{T}}=C$.
 The function $f_\text{T}(\rho)$ can be found by solving Eq.~\eqref{eq:sm_townes} using shooting method with boundary conditions $f_\text{T}(\infty)=0$ and $\dv{f_\text{T}}{\rho} \eval_{\rho=0} = 0$.
-This wavefunction has a single variational parameter, $\tilde R$, that determines the droplet's size; we numerically find the value of $\tilde R$ that minimizes the energy $E_N$ from Eq.~(2).
+This wavefunction has a single variational parameter, $\tilde R$, that determines the droplet's size; we numerically find the value of $\tilde R$ that minimizes the energy $E_N$ from Eq.~(1).
 Results of this variational treatment are shown in Figs.~2 and~\ref{fig:sm_figure6}.

 The variational approach outlined here performs well across all interaction strengths because the Townes-soliton profile is exact in the strong-interaction limit and provides a reasonable description of the ground state in the weakly interacting regime.
-[A comparison between the Townes profile and the non-interacting harmonic oscillator wavefunction is shown in Fig.~2.].
+[A comparison between the shapes of Townes profile and the non-interacting harmonic oscillator wavefunction is shown in Fig.~2 of the main text.]